splendo/HeartstoneAssessment/README.md

+## Implementation notes

+Hi!
+I'd like to share some thoughts and decisions I made while working on this assignement.

+### API
+Endpoint was implemented with [json-server](https://github.com/typicode/json-server) after cleaning out structure of the JSON file with a script.
+Then it was uploaded to Heroku.
+On the first launch it could take up to 30 seconds for endpoint to wake up.
+The only issue with this solution is that it doesn't return Cursor for pagination.
+But I implemented it in the native code and wrote few lines to modify JSON response and insert a cursor there manually.

+### Native
+App is not production ready of course, but all features should be working as requested.
+Some parts of project are simplified or missing, like proper error handling, empty screen for CollectionView, other UI things, etc. I see a lot of possibilities for UI/UX improvements as well, but it's a question of time.
+App supports sorting, filtering and pagination.
+Details screen supports horizontal scrolling and also loads more data on demand.
+I wrote few unit tests but of course there should be 4-5 times more coverage for production ready status - including UI tests with mock data.

+### Dependencies
+I decided to use Alamofire and SDWebImage to save time on networking and image loading.
+For UT I used Quick/Nimble.

+***

 ## Introduction

 Hsiao here at Splendo is a very enthusiastic casual Hearthstone player.
 He is also a user of the KLM houses apps ([iOS](https://itunes.apple.com/nl/app/klm-houses/id371664245?l=en&mt=8) / [Android](https://play.google.com/store/apps/details?id=com.klm.mobile.houses&hl=en))